 Facebook and Instagram have some additional security features for maximum security.
 For example, Instagram or Facebook will send you an email for each unknown login.
 It is a very useful feature, especially when you try to login to your account from a new device.

-Also, you will receive an email when someone is trying to log in into your account or someone is trying to change your password.
-When you received such email, the best way to protect your account is to change your password immediately.
-Also it would be great to enable two-factor authentication for you account, so the hacker would need to know not only your password but you secret key number.
+Also, you will receive an email when someone is trying to log in to your account or someone is trying to change your password.
+When you received such an email, the best way to protect your account is to change your password immediately.
+Also, it would be great to enable two-factor authentication for your account, so the hacker would need to know not only your password but your secret key number.

 Boost your social media security by using a VPN